Alicepinch/roots-cafe/README.md

 This project was created in Gitpod workspaces and pushed to Github regularly.
 To deploy this project to github the process was:

 - Opened up the 'Roots-cafe'repository on github
-- Went to settings
+- Go to settings
 - Scrolled down to 'Github pages' section
-- Selected the master branch as the source, saved these changes.
+- Select the master branch as the source, save these changes.
-- After refreshing the page my repo had been published
+- After refreshing the page the repo is published and the URL is generated.

-My Roots Cafe page can be accessed via: https://alicepinch.github.io/roots-cafe/
+The Roots Cafe page can be accessed via: https://alicepinch.github.io/roots-cafe/

 ### Cloning: